VigneshThiagaraj/VigneshThiagaraj/README.md

 👨🏻‍💻&nbsp;About Me

-  👋 Hi, I’m an Automation Test Engineer with 6 years of experience in Web, Windows, Mobile and Mainframe applications automation.
+  👋 Hi, I’m an Automation Test Engineer with 8+ years building automation and data-quality solutions across web, mobile, API and enterprise data platforms.

   👀 I’m interested in exploring latest technologies and building new ideas out of them.